Polaris: A G\"odel Agent Framework for Small Language Models through Experience-Abstracted Policy Repair: Our Approach

 \subsection{Gödel Agent for Recursive Self-Improvement}

 Gödel Agent~\cite{yin2024g} introduces a self-referential framework that realizes recursive self-improvement in LLM-based agents.
-The framework enables an agent not only to modify its task-execution policy $\pi$ but also to revise the meta-level improvement logic $I$ that determines how these modifications are generated and applied.
+The framework enables an agent not only to modify its task-execution policy $\pi$ but also to revise the meta-level improvement logic $I$ that determines how these modifications are generated and applied. \SetKwProg{Fn}{Function}{:}{} \SetKwComment{Comment}{ $\triangleright$ }{} \selectfont